State funerals in the United Kingdom

 In the United Kingdom, state funerals are usually reserved for monarchs.
-The most recent was for Queen Elizabeth II on 19 September 2022.
+The most recent was the state funeral of Queen Elizabeth II on 19 September 2022.

 A state funeral may also be held to honour a highly distinguished figure following the approval of the monarch and Parliament (of the expenditure of public funds).
-The last non-royal state funeral in the UK was that of Sir Winston Churchill, on 30 January 1965.
+The last non-royal state funeral in the United Kingdom was that of Sir Winston Churchill on 30 January 1965.

-Other funerals, including those of senior members of the British royal family and high-ranking public figures, may share many of the characteristics of a state funeral without being categorised as such; for these, the term 'ceremonial funeral' is used.
-In the last fifty years, ceremonial funerals have been held for Louis Mountbatten, 1st Earl Mountbatten of Burma (1979); Diana, Princess of Wales (1997); Queen Elizabeth The Queen Mother (2002); Margaret Thatcher, Baroness Thatcher (2013); and His Royal Highness Prince Philip, Duke of Edinburgh (2021).
+Other funerals, including those of senior members of the British royal family and high-ranking public figures, may share many of the characteristics of a state funeral without being categorised as such; for these, the term "ceremonial funeral" is used.
+In the past fifty years, ceremonial funerals have been held for Louis Mountbatten, 1st Earl Mountbatten of Burma (1979); Diana, Princess of Wales (1997); Queen Elizabeth The Queen Mother (2002); Margaret Thatcher, Baroness Thatcher (2013); and Prince Philip, Duke of Edinburgh (2021).
 Ceremonial funerals have tended in general to follow the ritual patterns of a state funeral (if on a somewhat smaller scale).

-A gun carriage is used to transport the coffin between locations, accompanied by a procession of military bands and detachments along with mourners and other officials.
+A gun carriage has been used to transport the coffin between locations since Queen Victoria's funeral (1901); it is also accompanied by a procession of military bands and detachments along with mourners and other officials.
 There may also be a lying in state and other associated ceremonies.

 Features of a state funeral

 Overview

 State funeral customs have evolved over time.
 For the funeral service itself the Book of Common Prayer has been used in recent centuries, with readings from the Authorized Version of the Bible; in its essentials the form of service used is the same for a monarch as for any other person.
 Besides the presence of national and international dignitaries in large numbers, much of the distinctive character of a state funeral is set by the processions surrounding the conveyance of the coffin from place to place, and by the lying-in-state which generally precedes the funeral (until the 21st century these were the only elements that could be seen by members of the public).
-In many respects the obsequies of Queen Victoria in 1901 set the tone for the modern state funeral, with her desire to be buried 'as a soldier's daughter' (the use of a gun carriage to transport the coffin, for example, dates from this time).
-The next three state funerals of a monarch (those of Edward VII in 1910, of King George V in 1936 and of King George VI in 1952) all conformed to a similar pattern, albeit with individual differences and modifications; (for example, the use of Westminster Hall for the lying-in-state dates from the time of the funeral of King Edward VII).
-Full ceremonial details of each funeral are recorded in the London Gazette (see 'External links' below).
+In many respects the obsequies of Queen Victoria in 1901 set the tone for the modern state funeral, with her desire to be buried "as a soldier's daughter" (the use of a gun carriage to transport the coffin, for example, dates from this time).
+The next three state funerals of a monarch (those of King Edward VII in 1910, of King George V in 1936 and of King George VI in 1952) all conformed to a similar pattern, albeit with individual differences and modifications (for example, the use of Westminster Hall for the lying-in-state dates from the time of the funeral of King Edward VII).
+Full ceremonial details of each funeral are recorded in the London Gazette (see "External links" below).